fedora-infra/python-fedora/doc/service.rst

             errors = fedora.tg.util.jsonify_validation_errors()
             if errors:
                 return errors
-            # Construct a dict to return the data error message as html via
+            # Construct a dict to return the data error message as HTML via
             # the errorpage template
             pass